reearth/docs.reearth.io/developer-guide/plugin/plugin-editor.md

 ## Introduction

-How to make the process of developing plugins simple has always been a problem that our team wants to solve.
-The main problem is that there is no real-time feedback during the development process, so developers have to repeatedly install and update the plugin.
-This tool can help us a lot.
+Up until now, the process of developing plugins has had a couple speed bumps that our team has wanted to solve.
+The main one being that there was no real-time feedback during the development process, so developers have to repeatedly update and re-install the plugin.
+Depending on the scope of your plugin, this tool can help a lot.

-Modify your plugin in the code box on the right, and you can see the effect in real time in the left window.
-This is very helpful for debugging interface and style.
+Modify your plugin in the code box on the right, and you can see the changes happen in real time in the left window.
+This is very helpful for updates to the interface and smaller style tweaking.

 ## Still missing

 - Calls to the Re:Earth api are not yet supported
-- Still does not support modifying the yml file to customize the interface with the system (right panel property)
+- Still does not support modifying the yml file (that is used to display customizable plugin fields in the right panel while editing the project in Re:Earth)
-- Code highlighting is still not supported

-## In the feature
+## In the future

-We will find ways to improve the Plugin Editor and improve the convenience of the development process.
-We also need your suggestions and ideas to help us.
+We will continue to find ways to improve and add to the Plugin Editor to make the plugin development process more streamlined.
+We also welcome your suggestions and ideas to help us, so please go to Discord or GitHub and start a discussion!